seanellul/godot-2d-topdown-template/README.md

 ## Localization

 Localization is managed by the default localization system of Godot.
 The project offers 2 already configured languages: English (en) and Italian (it).
 Check out the `local` folder to find out all the translated strings.
-To manage the list of languages you can check the constant `LANGUAGES` in `Globals.gd` and remove or add new languages there.
+To manage the list of languages you can check the constant `LANGUAGES` in `Const.gd` and remove or add new languages there.
 Then, you have to create a corresponding `.translation` file in the `local` folder and add (or remove) it in Project Settings -> Localization.

 # NODES AND CLASSES DEFINITIONS